-A key fact is how long it will take to repay your debts at your old DMP payment level.
+A key factor is how long it will take to repay your debts at your old DMP payment level.
 If its less than 5 years, a DMP is probably your best bet.
 If it’s a lot longer, say 8+, you should be thinking if you have any quicker options.
 From 5-8 years, it’s your decision as to what you feel will work best for you.

-Start repaying your debts faster – at the beginning of your DMP you may have been paying all your could reasonably afford, but has your situation now improved a lot?
+At the beginning of your DMP, you may have been paying all your could reasonably afford, but has your situation now improved a lot?
 Perhaps your family situation is different?
 Or your income?
 It may feel convenient to carry on paying a low amount to your creditors, but it’s good to clear the debts out of the way, especially if you might want to get a mortgage as being in a DMP makes it very difficult to get a mortgage even if your credit file is clean.

 If your only income is benefits you will qualify.
 If you are paying less than about £100 a month to your DMP, have a look at a DRO – the DRO limit is only £50 a month, but the calculations are different, so you may be able to have a DRO even if you are paying more than £50 to a DMP.
-See Is a DRO better than a DMP? for a comparison.
+See Is a DRO better than a DMP? for a comparison of the two options.

-An Individual Voluntary Arrangement (IVA) – this may work for you if you have a reliable income and assets to protect such as a house with equity.
-Without assets it’s usually better to go for a DRO or bankruptcy.
+This may work for you if you have a reliable income and assets to protect such as a house with equity.
+Without assets, it’s better to go for a DRO or bankruptcy.
 The big advantage of an IVA is at the end of 5 or 6 years, your debt is written off, rather than a very prolonged DMP.
-But this is a long, formal contract and things can go wrong with IVAs.
-You also need to think about the secured loan clause if you have a house as this may be worrying for you.
+But this is a long, formal contract and about a quarter of IVAs just fail.
+You also need to think about the secured loan clause if you have a house, as this may be worrying for you.
 See How to choose between an IVA and a DMP for more information.

-Bankruptcy – for many people with large debts bankruptcy is the fastest, cheapest and simplest way to be able to start again.
+For many people with large debts bankruptcy is the fastest, cheapest and simplest way to be able to start again.
 From April 2016 this has become easier – there is no need to go to court and you can save up for the fees.
 Perhaps you should have gone bankrupt years ago when you started the DMP, but don’t let that stop you making the right choice now!
 See Long DMP vs bankruptcy? for more details.

-Full & Final Settlements If you have been in a DMP for a while and can now get a lump sum this is worth looking at.
-You may have been able to save up some money if your situation has improved, you may have a new partner, you could reclaim PPI or get a payday loan refund, take money out of your pension (think hard before choosing this!)
+If you have been in a DMP for a while and can now get a lump sum it is worth looking at Full & Final settlements.
+You may have been able to save up some money if your situation has improved, you may have a new partner, you could reclaim PPI or get a payday loan refund, take money out of your pension (think hard before choosing that last one!)